What are side effects of Clomid?

 Complications from OHSS may lead to life-threatening conditions, including kidney failure, blood clots, breathing problems, serious bleeding, pregnancy loss, and death.

 Fertility medications are designed to help women struggling to ovulate become pregnant and welcome a child into their life.
 Unfortunately, these dangerous drugs can cause severe and deadly side effects.
 If you or a loved one have been injured after taking Clomid or another fertility medication, contact our experienced team of dangerous drug injury attorneys.
-Thomas J. Henry has the resources and experienced lawyers to develop your case properly.
+Thomas J. Henry has the resources and experienced attorneys to develop your case properly.
 Contact us today for a free case review.